Fundamentals of supply and demand

 Economic importance and summary

-The concept of supply and demand It is fundamental to economics, as it allows us to understand how prices and quantities adjust in markets.
-This equilibrium is the basis for the efficient allocation of resources.
+The concept of supply and demand it is fundamental for the economy, as it allows us to understand how prices and quantities adjust in the markets.
+This balance is the basis of efficient resource allocation.

-Through constant interaction between buyers and sellers, markets achieve a dynamic equilibrium which facilitates the efficient and transparent functioning of the economy in general.
+Through constant interaction between buyers and sellers, markets achieve a dynamic balance that facilitates the efficient and transparent functioning of the economy in general.

 This dynamic also reflects changing market conditions and the expectations of economic agents, adapting to new scenarios and needs.

-He dynamic equilibrium This is achieved when the quantity supplied and demanded coincide, allowing resources to be allocated optimally according to market preferences and needs.
+The dynamic balance it is achieved when the quantity supplied and demanded match, allowing resources to be optimally allocated according to market preferences and needs.

-This avoids both shortages and excesses of products, generating stability and efficiency in production and consumption within the global economy.
+This avoids both shortages and excess of products, generating stability and efficiency in production and consumption within the global economy.

 As a result, the market can respond flexibly to changes in supply or demand, maintaining a constant and balanced flow of goods and assets.